Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-XuO0mesKglU.md

 ### Transcript

-> your prayer albino dogger that sounds pretty cool like a ooh like a rare pokemon type thing where like you find the weird listen yeah and that gives you like a rare form of meat so you have to like it's like oh i found it but i need the meat to research it in the man that would be good the shiny lizard yeah
+> your prayer albino dogger that sounds pretty cool like a ooh like a rare pokemon type thing where like you find the weird listen yeah and that gives you like a rare form of meat so you have to like it's like oh I found it but I need the meat to research it in the man that would be good the shiny lizard yeah